minhhahao/botNet/README.md

 ## Pretrained model

-You can find _drunkboiv1_, a pretrained model [here](https://drive.google.com/file/d/1lA7EY-pIUx4_du3DA-R4ByfoqFeTBRHr/view?usp=sharing).
+You can find _drunkboiv2-with-server_ pretrained [here](https://drive.google.com/file/d/1vgOqA1Z-BAnaGh1NB9Gkt2envhai2U75/view?usp=sharing).
 To use it:
   1. Extract the zip inside the repository
-  2. Copy the preprocessed dataset from `model-pretrainedv2/data/samples` to `data/samples/`.
+  2. Copy the preprocessed dataset from `model-pretrainedv2/data/` to `data/`.
-  3. Copy pretrained weight from `model-pretrainedv2/save/` to `chatbot/save/`
+  3. Copy pretrained weight from `model-pretrainedv2/save/` to `save/`
   4. Run `python main.py --mode interactive`

 ## Improvements